hypo69/hypo/docs/gemini/set 0/ru/explainer/src/webdriver/edge/edge.md

 - `gs`: Provides global settings.
 - `src.logger`: Used for logging.

-The `edge.json` file defines essential parameters for the WebDriver initialization, demonstrating dependency between configuration files and the WebDriver.
+The `edge.json` file defines essential parameters for the WebDriver initialization, demonStarting dependency between configuration files and the WebDriver.
 This setup is vital for maintaining configuration and allowing flexibility in the use of different browsers.